jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 Be off, or I’ll kick you down stairs!’
 ```
 ‘That is not said right,’ said the Caterpillar.
-‘Notquiteright, I’m afraid,’ said Alice, timidly, ‘some of the words have got
+‘Not quite right, I’m afraid,’ said Alice, timidly, ‘some of the words have got
 altered.’
 ‘It is wrong from beginning to end,’ said the Caterpillar decidedly, and there
 was silence for some minutes.